trailofbits/algo/docs/deploy-from-windows.md

-# Windows client prerequisites
+# Windows client prerequisite

-Before run Algo, you have to have:

-* Windows 10 (Anniversary update or later version)
+* 64-bit Windows 10 (Anniversary update or later version)
-* 64-bit installation (can't run on 32-bit systems)

-Once you verify your system is 64-bit and up to date, you have to do a few manual steps to enable the 'Windows Subsystem for Linux':
+Once you verify your system is 64-bit (32-bit is not supported) and up to date, you have to do a few manual steps to enable the 'Windows Subsystem for Linux':

 1. Open 'Settings'
 2. Click 'Update & Security', then click the 'For developers' option on the left.